Season 1, Episode 44

 Lorne Brown:

 Know, it’s the expression leave no stone unturned.
-And for this population where they don’t have the luxury of five years from now when the study’s published and there’s lots of data to wait that I can see why people are seeking this out before there’s robust data.
-It reminds me of the photobiomodulation low level laser therapy, just like the P R p you said it, it’s safe.
-And so there’s not a, a big down, there’s not a real downside except for time and money to do this.
+And for this population where they don’t have the luxury of five years from now when the study’s published and there’s lots of data to wait for, I can see why people are seeking this out before there’s robust data.
+It reminds me of the photobiomodulation low level laser therapy, just like the PRP you said it is, it’s safe.
+And so there’s not a big down, there’s not a real downside except for time and money to do this.
 And maybe it’s a little invasive or uncomfortable low level laser therapy, same idea.
 There’s a little bit of dab, but it’s not robust.
-But when you think of the mechanism of increasing mitochondrial function, increasing blood flow, lowering irregular inflammation, oxidative stress, this is why I want people wanna try it because maybe, maybe that’s that one little tweak that’s going to be the difference between baby or no baby.
-A couple of questions for you regarding the P R P then in Canada right now are, is all of our centers doing the ovarian P R p or just the lining p r p right now?
+But when you think of the mechanism of increasing mitochondrial function, increasing blood flow, lowering irregular inflammation, oxidative stress, this is why I want people want to try it because maybe, maybe that’s that one little tweak that’s going to be the difference between a baby or no baby.
+A couple of questions for you regarding the PRP in Canada right now are, are all of our centers doing the ovarian PRP or just the lining PRP right now?

 Shaun Tregoning: